PI-LL Mismatch | SVA | Pelvic Parameters | Compensation Mechanisms

 Clinical Significance:

-Sagittal imbalance is now recognized as the primary driver of disability in adult spinal deformity, surpassing coronal plane deformity in importance.
-[1] Health-related quality of life measures correlate strongly with sagittal parameters, particularly:
+Sagittal imbalance is now recognised as the primary driver of disability in adult spinal deformity, surpassing coronal plane deformity in importance (Glassman et al, Spine 2005).
+Health-related quality of life measures correlate strongly with sagittal parameters, particularly:

-- SVA more than 50mm: Strong correlation with pain and functional limitation [3]
+- SVA more than 50mm: Strong, near-linear correlation with pain and functional limitation (Glassman et al, Spine 2005)

-- PT more than 25°: Indicates exhausted compensation mechanisms [4]
+- PT more than 25°: Indicates progressive pelvic retroversion as compensation (Schwab et al, Spine 2012)

 Historical Context: